News

 Events / The inaugural Churchill-Attlee Democracy Lecture, given by the Rt Hon Theresa May MP

 To mark the Hansard Society’s 80th anniversary, we have launched the Churchill-Attlee Democracy Lecture in honour of our first members, Winston Churchill and Clement Attlee.
-The inaugural lecture was given by former Prime Minister the Rt Hon Theresa May MP.
-All proceeds from ticket sales go to our 80th Anniversary Appeal.
-Date & location: Tuesday 14 May 2024, 7:00-8:30pm Westminster £10 tickets are now available for an online-recording of the event.
+The inaugural lecture was given by former Prime Minister the Rt Hon Theresa May MP on 14 May 2024.
+All proceeds from ticket sales went to our 80th Anniversary Appeal.
+See below for a video recording and transcript of the event.

 Read more